ruanchaves/hdp/README.md

 ![](https://i.imgur.com/eoIApzU.png)

 This means our users won't have to directly deal with this map.
 When they request a certain document, they'll get a list of similar documents, that is, a list of points sorted according to their distance from the chosen point.
-And then they'll be able to select cluster colors ( categories ) to filter out the results.
+And then they'll be able to select cluster colors ( topic categories ) to filter out the results.

 ## Related sources